gohilnihar07/Samsungpdtraining/README.md

  Example 4,<br>
        --> Verilog code for blocking_caveat design,
        <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/4041b7cfe699ff0dc49af57eadd78ef42fbc4169/DAY%204/blocking_caveat_code.v.jpg"> <br>
-       here, we have used the blocking statements which says first will be evaluated based on the past x value and current c value and then the x will be evaluated based on a and b value.<br><br>
+       Here, we have used the blocking statements which say first will be evaluated based on the past x value and current c value, then the x will be evaluated based on a and b values.<br><br>
        --> RTL level simulation result,
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/4041b7cfe699ff0dc49af57eadd78ef42fbc4169/DAY%204/blocking_caveat_gtkwave.v.jpg"> <br>
-	As we can see in the above waveforms when the value of a and b is zero and c is one it should suppose to give zero as oputput result but it's giving one because x is the past value or it mimic a delay.<br><br>
+	As we can see in the above waveforms when the value of a and b is zero and c is one it should be supposed to give zero as the output result but it's giving one because x is the past value or it mimics a delay.<br><br>
-       --> Graphical represntation,<br>
+       -->Graphical representationn,<br>
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/4041b7cfe699ff0dc49af57eadd78ef42fbc4169/DAY%204/blocking_caveat_graphical_rep.v.jpg"> <br><br>
        --> generated netlist,<br>
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/4041b7cfe699ff0dc49af57eadd78ef42fbc4169/DAY%204/blocking_caveat_netlist.v.jpg"> <br>
-	this generated netlist we will use for performing gate level simulation.<br><br>
+	This generated netlist we will use for performing gate-level simulation.<br><br>
        --> Gate-level simulation result,<br>
-         To perform the gate level simulation we can use the same testbench which we had used while RTL simulation because the primary input and primary outputs won't change.
+         To perform the gate level simulatio, we can use the same testbench we used while RTL simulation because the primary input and  outputs won't change.
         <img width="600" alt="netlist" src="https://github.com/gohilnihar07/Samsungpdtraining/blob/4041b7cfe699ff0dc49af57eadd78ef42fbc4169/DAY%204/blocking_caveat_gtkwave_GLS.v.jpg"> <br>
-	As we can see in the above waveforms when the value of a and b is zero and c is one it should suppose to give zero as oputput result and it's giving zero.so here there is no delay in value of x.<br>
+	As we can see in the above waveforms when the value of a and b is zero and c is one it should supposed give zero as oputput result and it's giving zero.so here there is no delay in value of x.<br>
         here due to problem in order of blocking statements inside the RTL code their result is not matching with the Gate-level simulation result. so it's a case of synthesis simulation mismatch